YuseiIto/newshound/README.md

 Newshound is a Discord bot that delivers news from your favorite RSS feeds directly to your server.
 Stay informed without ever leaving Discord!

-> newshound [noun] a reporter who puts a lot of effort into discovering new stories [Cambridge English Dictionary](https://dictionary.cambridge.org/dictionary/english/newshound)

 ## ✨ Features

 -   **Subscribe to RSS Feeds:** Use the `/subscribe` command to add your favorite RSS feeds to a channel.